thibmonsel/torchdde/docs/usage/solvers.md

 ## ODE Solvers

-Only some explicit solvers are available to use but adding new ones is rather simple with `AbstractOdeSolver`.
+Only some explicit solvers are available to use but adding new ones is rather simple with [`torchdde.AbstractOdeSolver`][].

 ::: torchdde.AbstractOdeSolver
     selection: